 Carolyn Kuebler became editor of New England Review in 2014.
 Before coming to NER as managing editor in 2004, she was an associate editor at Library Journal and founding editor of Rain Taxi Review of Books.
 She began her work in publishing as an intern at Milkweed Editions in Minneapolis, served briefly as marketing director at Dalkey Archive Press, then worked as a bookseller at the Hungry Mind in St. Paul.
 Carolyn has published dozens of book reviews, as well as small-press profiles and author interviews, in publications such as Publishers Weekly, Review of Contemporary Fiction, Rain Taxi, and City Pages.
 Her essay on literary magazines is included in The Little Magazine in Contemporary America (University of Chicago Press).
-Her fiction has been published in the Common, Copper Nickel, Sleepingfish, and the Literary Review, and she is currently working on some stories and a novel.
+Her fiction has been published in the Common, Copper Nickel, Sleepingfish, and the Literary Review, and she is currently working on some stories, essays, and a novel.
 At Middlebury College, she has taught a course in Literary Magazine Publishing and advises students on creative writing and publishing projects.
 She has an MFA from Bard College and a BA from Middlebury College.